myIR, payments and more

 The purpose of penalties is to encourage taxpayers to comply with their tax obligations.
 The penalties are charged in relation to breach in taxpayer obligation.

 The law requires you to file your tax returns by their due dates.
 If you don’t, you may have to pay a late filing penalty.
-If you receive a reminder to file your return or an account for the $50.00 late filing penalty, file the outstanding return right away or let us know if you are not required to file a return.
+If you receive a reminder to file your return or an account for a late filing penalty, file the outstanding return right away or let us know if you are not required to file a return.

 To find out if you are required to file an income tax return see either Business income tax - Filing returns.or Individual income tax - Work out if you need to do anything.

 Employers whose annual PAYE and SSCWT deductions are more than $100,000 in the previous year must file their Employer monthly schedule (IR348) electronically.